 Prerequisite, consent of director of the externship program.
 This externships combine academic training in lawyering skills and professional responsibility with practical experience working for an in-house legal department of an entertainment company.
 Externs work under the supervision of experienced practicing attorneys or judges who provide guidance and training in research, writing, and practical lawyering skills.
 For information on how to obtain an externship and other program rules, read the Externship Handbook, available at Room 350-D, or on the Externship Program General Information course page on TWEN (http://lawschool.westlaw.com/manage/homepage.asp? courseid=33468) (Offered every semester.)
 1–5 credits.

 This course provides a detailed review and analysis of the contracts involved in the making of a feature film and other media.
 Students will have hands-on experience with contracts from the inception of an idea to acquiring rights and hiring writers, directors and actors.
 The attorney’s role throughout the process of creating media will be examined.
 Students draft and negotiate contracts, draft client correspondence and create client files.
-(Offered every semester.)
+(Offered every year.)
 3 credits.